LucasPlacentino/LiFePO-SoC-Estimation/Readme.md

 ## Improvements

 ### Fixes:
-- **Algorithm**: We use the initial state of charge directly due to some issues with interpolation, so we need to determine it using the HPPC files.
+- **Algorithm**: We use the initial state of charge directly due to some issues with interpolation of the data in the HPPC files.
 - **Battery Caracteristics**: the battery characteristics are defined as constants as it was considered as a sufficient simplification.
 It would be interesting to consider them as variables.

 ### Enhancements:
 - **Modeling**: Implement a more accurate battery model to improve the estimation accuracy.
 - **Optimization**: Optimize the EKF algorithm to reduce the computational complexity and improve real-time performance.
-- **Validation**: Validate the algorithm on a wider range of scenarios and battery types to ensure robustness and generalization.
+- **Validation**: Validate the algorithm on a wider range of scenarios.

 ## Acknowledgments